wszqkzqk/wszqkzqk.github.io/_posts/2025-02-05-GTK-Vala-Tutorial-2.md

     }

     /**
-     * Exports the current day length plot to a PNG image file.
+     * Exports the current day length plot to an image file (PNG or SVG).
      *
      * This function gets the current width and height of the drawing area.
-     * If the dimensions are invalid, it defaults to 800x600.
+     * If invalid, it defaults to 800x600.
-     * It then creates a Cairo image surface, draws the plot onto it,
+     * It then creates a Cairo surface (SVG or PNG) and draws the plot onto it.
-     * and writes the surface to a PNG file at the specified file path.
      *
-     * @param filepath The destination file path for the exported PNG image.
+     * @param filepath The destination file path.
      */
-    private void export_to_png (string filepath) {
+    private void export_plot (string filepath) {
         int width = drawing_area.get_width ();
         int height = drawing_area.get_height ();